mozilla/extension-workshop/src/content/documentation/enterprise/enterprise-development.md

 {% capture content_with_toc %}

-## Disclosure and consent for enterprise extensions
+## Data collection disclosure and consent for enterprise extensions

 If your extension is installed in an enterprise via the `force_installed` or `normal_installed` options in the [ExtensionSettings enterprise policy](https://mozilla.github.io/policy-templates/#extensionsettings), you must still implement the disclosure and consent experience in the add-on.
 You can set a value via the [3rdparty enterprise policy](https://mozilla.github.io/policy-templates/#3rdparty) and read it with `storage.managed` in the add-on to determine if consent is granted.
 You must display the disclosure and consent experience if the value is not set in `storage.managed`.